munificent/craftinginterpreters/book/chunks-of-bytecode.md

 maintains additional bookkeeping information for each block of heap-allocated memory, including its size.

-Given a pointer to some previously-allocated memory, it can find this bookkeeping information, which is necessary to be able to cleanly free it.
+Given a pointer to some previously allocated memory, it can find this bookkeeping information, which is necessary to be able to cleanly free it.
 It's this size metadata that `realloc()` updates.